nomad-coe/greenX/GX-q=0/README.md

 make install
 ```

-See the [GreenX document](Documents/GreenX.md) for the structure of the library.
+See the [GreenX website](nomad-coe.github.io/greenX/) for more details.